 Spread the word

-If you’re passionate about protecting democracy, please share news of the Commission with people you know to help us raise vital donations:
+If you’re passionate about protecting democracy, please share our campaigning with family and friends to help raise awareness: